yangpeek/knowledgebase/new_letters/Agile_satefy.md

 Let me step back first, why I feel it’s important to share this largely at this moment.

-What’s the problem?
+### What’s the problem?

-I heard from multiple people / teams / leaders saying: We’re not doing agile.
+* I heard from multiple people / teams / leaders saying: We’re not doing agile.
-I know a lot of conversations about failed projects, attempts saying:
+* I know a lot of conversations about failed projects, attempts saying:
   * Some teams / projects are horrible, can’t be worst.
   * We shouldn’t built that service as that way first ( I heard both for monolithic and for micro services ).
   * Why this person can’t do that, why that person did such a bad job.

 As a team member, I see the good initiatives and I have some wishes.

 Good:
+* We’re not satisfying
+* We’re reinventing
-We’re not satisfying, we’re reinventing, we’re finding better ways.
+* We’re finding better ways.

 My wishes:
 * We’re friendly to failures in some scenario.